Cabrito Estonado: The Easter Recipe Hidden in the Portuguese Mountains

 Growing up, Portuguese kid stew was as ordinary to me as beef stew was to my American friends.
 Whenever there were mentions of “cabrito,” my smile lit up!
 Around this time of year, my younger self would be jumping for joy around my mother’s kitchen, since this was often the meal of choice for Easter.
 Chocolate bunnies didn’t excite me at all, but this sure did.
 Let’s just say I was a foodie way before I had a clue as to what the word meant.

-The pieces of kid would soak up the overnight marinade it sat in unlike any other meat I had ever tasted.
-Years later, I learned it had to do with goat in general being drier than most other meats—an ideal characteristic for marinate absorption.
+The pieces of kid would soak up the overnight marinade it sat in, unlike any other meat I had ever tasted.
+Years later, I learned it had to do with goat, in general, being drier than most other meats—an ideal characteristic for marinade absorption.
 The kid stew, “Chanfana (or Ensopado) de Cabrito” in Portuguese, consists of drowning bone-in pieces of kid in “Vinha d’Alhos,” garlic, red wine, vinegar, bay leaves and spices.
-The next day, the mounds of meat are slow cooked until über tender and served with boiled baby potatoes.
+The next day, the mounds of meat are slow-cooked until über tender and served with boiled baby potatoes.

 How could this ever be topped for me?
 Turns out, it could.
 In the same region where my grandparents’ tiny village in rural Portugal lies, the Beira Baixa, is a place in the mountains that serves up a Medieval-style roasted kid that’s magic for goat meat-lovin’ folks like me.
 Called “Cabrito Estonado,” loosely translated to “Kid Undone,” this refers to how the animal is submerged in scalding water after the slaughter, making it possible to pluck its fur (or undo it) without skinning it.
 The skin is what makes this dish special; it crackles in the oven à la suckling pig.